Homemade Apple & Pumpkin Baby Food

 Ingredients

 • Apples.
-I recommend a sweet, flavorful apple variety like Galas, Honeycrisps or Pink Ladies.
+I recommend a sweet, flavorful apple variety like Galas, Honeycrisp or Pink Ladies.
 But any variety will do.
-If you already have homemade, unsweetened applesauce on hand feel free to use 1 1/2 cups of applesauce instead of the 3 cups of cooked apples.
+If you already have homemade applesauce, you can use 1 ½ cups of applesauce instead of the 3 cups of cooked apples.
 Use organic apples and make sure to wash them thoroughly.

 • Pumpkin.
 I have included instructions to use freshly roasted pumpkin.
-But you can also use canned, organic pumpkin.
+But you can also use canned, organic pumpkin (my preference)

 Store